Arshile Gorky Biography | Oil Paintings

 It was at this time that Arshile Gorky adopted his new name, taking the surname from the celebrated Russian writer Maxim Gorky.
 In America, he trained at the Rhode Island School of Design and continued his studies in Boston.

-For several years his style was a heady but eclectic mixture of elements drawn from Miro, Cezanne, Picasso, Matta and Andre Breton, and it was from the latter that he was attracted to Surrealism, concentrating a biomorphism ( the creation of organic abstracts), but later developed his own distinctive style which promoted Abstract Expressionism.
+For several years his style was an exciting yet diverse blend of components drawn from Miro, Cezanne, Picasso, Matta and Andre Breton, and it was from Breton that he was pulled into Surrealism, concentrating a biomorphism (modeling creative components on shapes reminiscent of nature and living life forms), however later he built up his own unmistakable style which advanced Abstract Expressionism.

 His paintings The Artist and His Mother are based on a childhood photograph taken in Van in which he is depicted standing beside his mother is memorable, moving and innovative portrait.
 Arshile Gorky made two versions.
-The painting has been likened to Ingres for simplicity of line and smoothness, to Cézanne for flat planar composition, to Picasso for form and color.
+The painting has been compared to Ingres for straightforwardness of line and smoothness, to Cézanne for his flat level composition, and to Picasso for form and color.

-From 1946, Gorky suffered a series of crises: his studio barn burned down, he underwent a colostomy for cancer, and his wife had an affair with Roberto Matta.
-In 1948, Gorky's neck was broken and his painting arm temporarily paralyzed in a car accident, and his wife left him, taking their children with her.
-Arshile Gorky hanged himself in Sherman, Connecticut in 1948 at the age of 44.
+From 1946, Gorky suffered a series of crises: his studio barn burned to the ground, he underwent a colostomy for malignant cancer, and his wife had an affair with Roberto Matta.
+As if that was not bad enough, in 1948, he had a series of unfortunate events, Gorky had an auto collision which broke his neck and temporarily paralyzed his painting arm, then his wife left him and took their children with her.
+He was so depressed and heartbroken that Arshile Gorky hanged himself in Sherman, Connecticut that same year at the age of 44.